 Productions Plus – The Talent Shop has been in the event staffing business for over 35 years and continues to be a leader in product promotions and brand awareness.
 We take pride in hiring only the best Brand Ambassadors who are highly trained and love what they do, which shows in the success of each and every event.

-Here are the top qualities we look for when interviewing potential BA candidates:
+Here are the top qualities we look for in potential BA candidates:

 - The Right Personality

 - Tech Savy

 The number one quality we look for when hiring a BA is an outgoing and engaging personality.
 This means you have the ability to talk to anyone and everyone, and you never wait to be approached.
 You should be energetic and excited about the brand and the event.
 It’s your exuberance consumers will feed off of and decide whether or not they are willing to participate in the engagement.
 If you look unapproachable, tired or disinterested, you can guarantee it will deter people who are passing by from giving your set up a second glance, nor will you get past your initial interview with us.

 Smile!
 It may sound funny, but we always expect our BA’s to smile; especially, during an interview.
 It’s important that Brand Ambassadors be friendly and approachable, even on their last hour of a shift.
 Your openness, smiles and kind words leave lasting impressions on consumers and will leave people walking away from an event with a humanized and happy association with a product or brand.